-Provide appropriately sized Faircloth skimmer or other approved equivalent device.
+Provide appropriately sized and approved skimmer device.

 Provide Schedule 40 PVC pipe with a length of 6 ft. to attach to the skimmer and the coupling connection to serve as the arm pipe.
 For skimmer sizes of 2.5 in. and smaller, the arm pipe diameter shall be 1.5 inches.
 For skimmer sizes of 3 in. and larger, refer to manufacturer recommendation.